Vasily Dorofeev

-Vasily Dorofeev (born 6 August 1990) is a Russian rugby union player who generally plays as a fullback represents Russia internationally.
+Vasily Dorofeev (born 6 August 1990) is a Russian rugby union player who generally plays as a fullback and represents Russia internationally.

-He was included in the Russian squad for the 2019 Rugby World Cup which is scheduled to be held in Japan for the first time and also marks his first World Cup appearance.
+He was included in the Russian squad for the 2019 Rugby World Cup which is scheduled to be held in Japan for the first time and also marked his first World Cup appearance.

 Career

 He made his international debut for Russia against Hong Kong on 8 November 2014.